 Meet the Team

-At All4Aid, we follow a deputised approach to personnel funding.
+All4Aid follows a deputised approach to personnel funding.
 That means that, while public donations are used towards our programmes, our workers are responsible to raise their financial support to serve with us.
-Click in the names/photos below to read more about each one of our workers, sign up to their newsletter and to learn how you can support them.
+Feel free to click in the names/photos below to read more about each one of our workers, sign up to their newsletter and to learn how you can support them.
 The last names and/or faces of some of them are omitted for security reasons.

 The members of our advisory board have experience in several areas relevant to our work and come from diverse geographical, cultural and professional backgrounds.
 Their voluntary role is to advise the managing directors in the development of strategies for All4Aid’s work, helping to advance and maintain the health of the organisation.